Avoid loading the shoulders in suboptimal positions

-Example of pushing exercises: Strict press, bench press, push ups
+Examples of pushing exercises: Strict press, bench press, push-ups

 Pullers: biceps, latissimus dorsi, trapezius

-Example of pulling exercises: Ring rows, pendlay rows, dumbbell rows, pull ups, banded pull aparts
+Examples of pulling exercises: Ring rows, Pendley rows, dumbbell rows, pull-ups, banded pull aparts

 A good programme should consist of both pulling and pushing exercises to avoid risks of injury and avoid risks muscular imbalances.
 If you have muscle imbalances these should be addressed to avoid injury.

 For any questions or help with your injury or sports performance, please fill out the form below or contact us via email.